Color gradient: Conic gradients

 Conic or conical gradients are gradients with color transitions rotated around a center point (rather than radiating from the center).
 Example conic gradients include pie charts and color wheels.
 Conic gradients are sometimes called "sweep gradients" (for example in the OpenType specification) or angular gradients.

 Other shapes

-In vector graphics polygon meshes can be used, e.g., Adobe Illustrator supported gradient meshes.
+In vector graphics polygon meshes can be used, e.g., Adobe Illustrator supports gradient meshes.